DevExpress-Examples/winforms-pivot-grid-add-custom-totals/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Pivot Grid for WinForms - Add Custom Totals
+# Pivot Grid for WPF - Add Custom Totals

 The following example demonstrates how to add custom totals for a particular Pivot Grid field.